-So, you got an error with a code AADSTS50011?
-It’s just Azure AD’s authentication acting up because of invalid reply address! here’s a bunch of different reasons that lead to this error.
-This post describes the variant where the URL’s case sensitivity differns from what’s configured.
+So, you got an AADSTS50011 error code?
+It’s just Azure AD’s authentication acting up because of an invalid reply address!
+Here are a bunch of different reasons that could have led to this error.
+This post describes the variant where the URL’s case sensitivity differs from what’s configured.
 For me, the most typical scenario where I run into this error is accessing the app from SharePoint.

 AADSTS50011: The reply address <...> does not match the reply addresses configured for the application: '<guid>'.
 More details: Reply address did not match because of case sensitivity.

 This is another variation of the good old “AADSTS50011: The reply address does not match the reply addresses configured“-error.

 I recently encountered this version of the error.
 Normally, you don’t get any extra details – the “More details:” -section will just say “not available” or some such explanation.
 But I guess a lot of people have been struggling with the case sensitivity of the URLs (I wonder who thought that was a good idea?), and Microsoft has opted to provide this, slightly improved version of the classical reply-URL error.

 For once, the error message actually tells you exactly what’s wrong!

 At least, it’s likely that it does.

 See, I ran into this issue with SharePoint Online, as I was supposed to have an SPFx web part running on a certain page, authenticating and doing a few things.
 For this, I had simply registered said page as the redirect URI.

 Your situation might be similar – my URL had “<site>/Pages/default.aspx” in it, but I entered it as “<site>/pages/default.aspx” in the configuration.

 This shouldn’t usually matter.
 SharePoint normally handles redirection between differently capitalized versions of the URL, and you should only need to use one version of the URL.
 Just copying whatever URL that’s in the address bar when you enter the page generally works – simple as that.